AbhiMMenon/SG-LEM/README.md

 ## dbns library

 `OpenFOAM` library that uses `ParMGridGen-1.0` (serial) for coarse-graining CFD meshes.
-Tested for meshes made with `blockMesh` and made with Ansys ICEM.
+Tested for meshes made with `blockMesh` and also for those made with Ansys ICEM. *Should* work on any METIS format mesh.

-1. Ensure `OpenFOAM` environment variables are sourced, for `wmake`
+1. Ensure `$FOAM` environment variables are sourced, for `wmake`, as well as `sourceRC`
 2. Ensure `$(FOAM_USER_LIBBIN)` points to a folder

         ls  $FOAM_USER_LIBBIN